 - Nothing (not even spending your budget)

-- All of your budget is being spent on one product or product group
+- Most of your budget is being spent on one product or product group

-- Look for irrelevant keywords and exclude those from your campaign
+- Look through your Search Terms report to find irrelevant search queries and exclude those from your campaigns

 - Improve your product feed to make sure the most profitable products get the budget they need

-For most of my clients, this setup is the biggest hurdle.
+With most of my students, I see the same, the setup process is the biggest hurdle.

 That’s why I’m giving away a Google Shopping checklist.
-It’s part of our paid course on Google Shopping and it will list all the steps you need to take to get your campaigns up and running in no time.
+It’s part of my premium course and it will list all the steps you need to take to get your campaigns up and running in no time.